Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2023-07-19: Complete transliterator mappings for all vowel forms
 - 2023-07-19: Refactor regex patterns to precompiled objects
 - 2023-07-19: Add basic transliteration mappings for common consonants
+- 2023-07-19: Update Amharic stopword list with 10 new words